worktheclock/replit.github.io/tutorials/33-escrow-contract-with-solidity.md

 ![Replit Ethereum web interface](/images/tutorials/33-escrow-solidity/replit-eth-web.png)

 Connect your MetaMask wallet to the web interface and switch to the Replit testnet.
 Then click the link to get 1 ETH for testing.
-Wait until 1 ETH shows up in your wallet balance on the top right-hand of the page.
+Wait until 1 ETH shows up in your wallet balance on the top right of the page.

 ![Switch to test](/images/tutorials/33-escrow-solidity/switch-to-test.png)
 ![Get one Ether](/images/tutorials/33-escrow-solidity/get-one.png)